 She has facilitated and mediated projects for the Peace Projects, Creative Schools Programme, the national Lottery and the Creative Ireland fund.

 She is the Arts rep for the Louth PPN (Public Participation Network) and a founding active member of AAEX (Art as Exchange) a collective of 40 artists based in Louth and surrounding areas.

-She holds a first class honours degree in Fine Art from NCAD (National College of Art & Design) and is in the final year of a Masters in Fine Art, Studio Practice with OCA, Open College of the Arts, London.
+She holds a first class honours degree in Fine Art from NCAD (National College of Art & Design) and a Masters in Fine Art, Studio Practice (Distinction) with OCA, Open College of the Arts, London.

 Abbey Art Studios is a working art studio and our motto is “Fun, Inspiring Creativity!”